J.M. Dent & Sons, Ltd (London, UK)

 This copy of Goldsmith’s Poems is undated, but probably in the 1901-1903 time frame (the book was first published in 1901).
-Dent was typically meticulous with its printing dates on Everyman’s Library titles – but through the late 1920s typically left the date off the first printing of the book.
+Dent was typically meticulous with its printing dates on Everyman’s Library titles – but through the late 1920s typically left the date off of the first printing of the book.
 If Dent followed the same procedure with the Temple Classics, this should be a 1901 first printing in the Temple Classics.

 On early Temple Classics jackets, the front of the jacket is devoid of any reference to the author or title of the book.
 Instead, the binding (cloth) and price (1/-) is indicated along with a slightly peevish admonition: “The Publishers wish it to be distinctly understood that this volume is supplied to the Booksellers on terms which prohibit any discount.”
 This statement undoubtedly has something to do with various lawsuits related to the discounting of books around this time in the UK.
-The binding and title of the book is indicated on the spine of the jacket.
+The binding and title of the book are indicated on the spine of the jacket.
 The front jacket flap advertises other Temple series books: Shakespeare, dramatists, and Moliere.

-The rear of the jacket and rear jacket flap contain more advertisements for the Temple Bible, the Cloister Library and the Lyric Poets.
+The rear of the jacket and rear jacket flap contains more advertisements for the Temple Bible, the Cloister Library, and the Lyric Poets.
 The rear of the jacket advertises the Temple Classics, noting more than 300 volumes in the series.
 This number, noted in advertisements back to 1903, was the approximate total number of titles issued in the series (it seems that most of the series titles were initially published by 1903).